FACTBOX-From tech to education, China's season of regulatory crackdown | Business

 China has launched a multi-pronged crackdown on its tech companies, leaving startups and decades-old firms alike operating in a new, uncertain environment.
 Here are sectors that are facing regulatory pressure:

-GAMING COMPANIES Chinese regulators have slashed the amount of time players under the age of 18 can spend on online games to an hour of gameplay on Fridays, weekends and holidays, in response to growing concern over gaming addiction, state media said on Monday.
+GAMING COMPANIES Chinese regulators have slashed the number of time players under the age of 18 can spend on online games to an hour of gameplay on Fridays, weekends, and holidays, in response to growing concern over gaming addiction, state media said on Monday.

+SHARING ECONOMY China's State Administration of Market Regulation (SAMR) said on Monday it would further regulate the sharing economy, a sector that includes companies facilitating ride-sharing, bike-sharing, home-sharing, and even the pooling of battery packs for phones.

 TECH COMPANIES EYEING IPOs China is framing rules to ban internet companies whose data poses potential security risks from listing outside the country, including in the United States, according to a person familiar with the matter.